luqmanbarry/regional-dr-with-aws-efs/README.md

 If you need a refresher on the topic of "Disaster Recovery" in the cloud, I suggest you read [this article](https://aws.amazon.com/what-is/disaster-recovery/) from AWS.

+## Security Best Practices

+AWS EFS is a shared storage; hence best security practices such as [File Permissions](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions.html) and [Access Policies](https://docs.aws.amazon.com/efs/latest/ug/security-iam.html) must be applied to the EFS instance to ensure only team members with elevated privileges can access all of the data in store.
+For example, we could limit specific types of access to certain IP ranges, AWS Principals, Roles..etc.

 ## Solution Overview

 ![regional-dr-efs-architecture.jpg](assets/regional-dr-efs-architecture-v4.jpg)